Two aircraft collide, crash during Dallas air show

 Air show safety – particularly with older military aircraft – has been a concern for years.
 In 2011, 11 people were killed in Reno, Nevada, when a P-51 Mustang crashed into spectators.
 In 2019, a bomber crashed in Hartford, Connecticut, killing seven people.
 The NTSB said then that it had investigated 21 accidents since 1982 involving World War II-era bombers, resulting in 23 deaths.

 Wings Over Dallas bills itself as “America’s Premier World War II Airshow,” according to a website advertising the event.
 The show was scheduled for Nov.
-11-13, Veterans Day weekend, and guests were to see more than 40 World War II-era aircrafts.
-Its Saturday afternoon schedule included flying demonstrations including a “bomber parade” and “fighter escorts” featured the B-17 and P-63.
+11-13, Veterans Day weekend, and guests were to see more than 40 World War II-era aircraft.
+Its Saturday afternoon schedule of flying demonstrations included the “bomber parade” and “fighter escorts” that featured the B-17 and P-63.

 Videos of previous Wings Over Dallas events depict vintage warplanes flying low, sometimes in close formation, on simulated strafing or bombing runs.
 The videos also show the planes performing aerobatic stunts.